Deliver “Delight and Passion” to people

 What is required of a salesperson is not the vitality to do everything by oneself, but rather careful attention to detail.
 Customers and colleagues alike are pleased when they notice and consider small details, and I would be happy to work with people like that."

 Tokita is always surrounded by smiles and energy.
-One word from her brightens the whole team and gives them the courage to look forward even in difficult situations.
-Tokita's brilliance will continue to illuminate the future of NOMURA Co.,Ltd.
+Her words brighten the entire team and give them the courage to move forward even in difficult situations—Tokita's radiance will undoubtedly continue to illuminate the future of NOMURA Co.,Ltd..

 *The information provided is current as of July 2024.